LAKERS TOGETHER: ‘We can’t wait to meet you.’ One constant is our passion for teaching. Watch a faculty member talk about your learning experience.

 We have research guides for every subject and many courses.
 They're a great place to start your research.

 Have books checked out that are due?
 That's okay!
 No late fines will accumulate while classes have been moved online.
+Outdoor book drops are open, but you can hold onto materials until you can safely return to campus.

 Have a question about your research or what services the library offers?
 We have you covered!
 Drop by the Library's Help Site to find what you need.